III Corps (South Korea): Battle for Wonju

 Before General Walker's death in an automobile accident, he had attempted to strengthen the UN defense of the 38th parallel.
 The ROK III Corps defended the 38th parallel north of Gapyeong (Kapyong) and Chuncheon, the II Corps was placed in the center, and the I Corps was deployed on the east coast.
 By January 1, 1951, they had been broken down by constant guerrilla attacks and all out infantry assaults.
 They were sent into full retreat.
 Their sector was handed over to US X Corps.

 Second Spring Offensive

 During The Second Spring Offensive they took heavy casualties at Namjon on May 16, 1951.
 The People's Volunteer Army of China with three field armies and over 700,000 men heavily outnumbered the defending III Corps.
 The attack was initially successful but was halted by May 20, 1951.
-At the time of the offensive the Corp consisted of the 3rd and 9th Infantry Division which withdrew leaving behind their heavy equipment, they scatter and fled south on foot through the Pangdae Mountain.
+At the time of the offensive the Corp consisted of the 3rd and 9th Infantry Division which withdrew leaving behind their heavy equipment, they scattered and fled south on foot through the Pangdae Mountain.
 On May 25, 1951, III Corps was disbanded by order of General Van Fleet and reassigned 3rd and 9th Infantry Division to The ROK I Corp and the US X Corp respectively.